Skip to content

 5. Their Paw Pads Are Thick And Cushioned

-Underneath all the fluff, Maine Coons have paw pads that are often thicker and more cushioned than regular cats.
+Underneath all the fluff, Maine Coons have paw pads that are often thicker and more cushioned than those of regular cats.

 These pads provide extra shock absorption when landing from high jumps and add grip when walking across uneven terrain.